kubernetes-sigs/karpenter/designs/spot-consolidation.md

 * 👍👍👍 Prevents consolidation from regressing to a lowest price allocation strategy
 * 👍 Easy to explain and implements spot best practices
 * 👍 Flexibility threshold is tunable, as best practices evolve.
 Cloud providers could choose to set it to 1 to disable this behavior.
-* 👎 Limits potential flexibility from status quo for both instance launch and replacement.
+* 👎 Limits potential flexibility from status quo for instance replacement.
 Today, Karpenter can send unbounded flexibility to PCO (e.g. 100s of instance types).
 * 👎 Fails to take advantage of opportunities to migrate to healthier pools due to limited instance type flexibility.
 * 👎 Fails to take advantage of opportunities to migrate to lower price pools due to limited instance type flexibility.